romanchukenator/morse-code-blinker/README.md

 If anyone's willing to make some comments or PRs on how to improve this lacklustre code, please do.
 I mean, lets be civil and nice about the whole ordeal, but I'm definitely open to improving this pile of monkeyed code.

-## I wanna make some chages, cool with that?
+## I wanna make some changes, cool with that?

 Yeah, go for it.
 Play around and do what you want.